-We find evidence supporting the existence of peer effects in our context, even under this more demanding specification.
-As shown in column (3) of Table 1, the effect, statistically significant at the 1% level, is an increase of 20% in the probability of the individual importing the specific product within one quarter, with respect to the mean probability of importing.
-This magnitude is roughly identical to the one documented in column (2), which relies on our baseline IV and the same sample.
+As shown in Table 1, we find evidence supporting the existence of peer effects in our context, even under this more demanding specification.
+As shown in column (2) of Table 1, the effect, statistically significant at the 1% level, is an increase of 20% in the probability of the individual importing the specific product within one quarter, with respect to the mean probability of importing.
+This magnitude is statistically equal to the one previously documented.